 - Add citations to Word documents with Write-N-Cite

 We will be offering drop-in workshops from 12-1 p.m. on the following dates.
-Registration is not required, but we do recommend it as space is limited.
+RSVPs are optional, but space is limited.
+RSVP here.

 For Help Using Refworks: